Skip to Content

 A small raised pavilion inside the walls of Changdeokgung Palace

-While Gyeongbokgung Palace was the main palace of the Joseon Dynasty, Changdeokgung Palace was created as a secondary palace in 1405.
-It is the second oldest palace in Seoul.
+While Gyeongbokgung is known for being the main palace of the Joseon Dynasty, Changdeokgung was built to be the secondary palace in 1405.
+This is the second oldest palace in Seoul.

-Another highlight of Changdeokgung Palace is Huwon Secret Garden.
-This garden was loved by numerous kings and queens so it makes this palace the most unique in Seoul.
+But this complex served as the main palace in Seoul for 270 years after Gyeongbokgung was destroyed by the Japanese invasion.
+A popular highlight of the Changdeokgung Palace is Huwon Secret Garden.
+This garden was loved by numerous kings and queens and it’s one of the most unique attractions in Seoul.

 • Arguably the best preserved palace in Seoul